opensearch-project/documentation-website/_dashboards/management/multi-data-sources.md

 ### Search relevance

 When the data source feature is enabled, you can navigate to **Search Relevance** under the **OpenSearch Plugins** menu.
-On the navigation bar on the upper right, you can view all available data sources.
+On the navigation bar on the upper right, select the data source icon to view all available data sources.

 To compare search results between indexes from different data sources, first select a data source and an index for **Query 1**, and then select a data source and an index for **Query 2**.
 Select **Search** to run the queries.

 The following GIF illustrates these steps.

 <img src="{{site.url}}{{site.baseurl}}/images/dashboards/searchrelevance_mds1.gif" alt="Multiple data sources in Search Relevance plugin"/>